cpfaff/Open-Science-Paper/README.md

 ### Makefile

-The general rule which is calles when you only call make without any option
+The standard rule which is called when you use make without any options.

 ```
 all: $(DOCUMENT).pdf